Skip to content

 Applications for the Salim Yusuf Emerging Leaders Programme 2025 are now open.

-In 2025, the programme will focus on leveraging Artificial Intelligence (AI) in the field of cardiovascular disease (CVD), with an emphasis on Implementation Science.
-Selected candidates will take part in a five-day seminar, scheduled for 20–24 October 2025, in Houston, Texas, USA.
+In 2025, the programme focused on leveraging Artificial Intelligence (AI) in the field of Cardiovascular Disease (CVD), with an emphasis on Implementation Science, will offer selected candidates the opportunity to participate in a five-day seminar, hosted by WHF President Dr Jagat Narula and UTHealth Houston scheduled for 20 – 24 October 2025, in Houston, Texas, USA.

 Originally developed in 2014 by WHF Past President Professor Salim Yusuf, this programme provides advanced training and networking opportunities in cardiovascular health policy and implementation research.
 It is designed for healthcare practitioners, researchers, and global health advocates seeking to drive meaningful change in cardiovascular care delivery.